40,000 rally seeking the release of Georgia's jailed former president

 Doctors have said Saakashvili faces an imminent risk of death as he has an underlying blood disorder that makes his hunger strike particularly dangerous.

-The independent Pirveli TV channel reported that inmates in the prison hospital staged so-called "noise riot," shouting insults at Saakashvili who has led a relentless campaign against organised crime during his tenure as president.
+The independent Pirveli TV channel reported that inmates in the prison hospital staged a noisy protest against Saakashvili, shouting profanities at the man who led a relentless campaign against organised crime during his tenure as president.

-On Saturday, Saakashvili supporters set up around a dozen tents outside the prison where he was being held, to seek his hospitalisation in a civilian clinic -- as advised by medics -- rather than in a prison hospital.
+Lomjaria, who visited Saakashvili in custody, said he was moved to a prison hospital against his will and was misled that he was to be transferred to a civilian clinic.

+Saakashvili reported that prison guards "used force" against him during the transfer, Lomjaria told journalists.

 Prime Minister Irakli Garibashvili sparked an uproar recently by saying that Saakashvili "has the right to commit suicide" and that the government had been forced to arrest him because he refused to quit politics.